DivyaGodayal/CoderChef-Kitchen/README.md

     git push origin master:<branch_name>
     ```
 10. Raise a Pull Request.
 This step is very important.
 For any changes you want to make to the repository, you have to raise a pull request.
 For further reading on how to raise a PR, read [this.](https://help.github.com/articles/creating-a-pull-request/)
-11. Any doubt in the above steps, reach out to us. :)
+11. In case of any doubt in the above steps, reach out to us. :)

 <table>
   <tr>